FokusFM/Chat/README.md

   2. Don't spam the chat room or bot will be kicked, don't try to bypass the bot
   3. Don't post any media sites if a DJ is playing without their consent
   4. Respect all admins, If there is a problem..
 PM them
-  5. Do not post any drug, porn, or illeagle media content in chat
+  5. Do not post any drug, porn, or illegal media content in chat
-  6. Welcome to post gifs and pictures that are not considered "illeagle" read above for better detail
+  6. Welcome to post gifs and pictures that are not considered "illegal" read above for better detail

 We hope this gives you a general outline of what is allowed.
 We like to keep Fokus FM fun and informative about the music scene without getting out of hand..
 So enjoy!